 Session 2 - January 25-30 - FULL!!

 CLICK HERE to look into travel insurance.
-If you call and get a quote for only the non-refundable costs of this workshop it will probably cost between $100 and $200.
+If you call and get a quote for only the non-refundable costs of this workshop it will probably cost around $250.
 Not bad for peace of mind for a bucket list trip!

 Yellowstone is certainly one national park that mystifies visitors and offers a wonderful and fascinating playground for the photographer.
 Even more so in winter.
 The only way into Yellowstone in the Winter is with a commercial snow coach or snowmobile tour company.....so the tourists are MINIMAL!!
 Plus, animals are much easier to spot and really stand out from their usual surroundings.
 Then add a layer of snow on their coats and you'll get images like no other.